Coffee and Focus: 6 Effects of Caffeine on the Brain

 Memory: Short-Term, Long-Term

 Memory is created through experience.
-It’s about strengthening the neural networks that learned something.
+It’s about strengthening the neural networks.
 Every time you ride a bike, you recall a group of neurons that control that movement, so it runs smoothly.

 To 30 participants, caffeinated and decaffeinated coffee was given.
 The group having caffeine showed improved memory, hypothesized to be due to its dopaminergic activity which allows better neural signaling.
 (19)